Justakid-Abu/jcode/README.md

-# jcode
+# JustCode
-My Coding Language
+This Is my coding language